 Programme in Action

 Despite lofty ambitions, the 2030 Agenda does not have a built-in compliance framework to ensure accountability to the prescribed goals.
-IWRAW AP believes that in order to ensure gender equality is prioritized and localized, meaningful, reciprocal communication channels must be forged to facilitate vital exchange between local and global levels on current information on the progress on gender equality worldwide.
+IWRAW AP believes that in order to ensure gender equality is prioritised and localised, meaningful, reciprocal communication channels must be forged to facilitate vital exchange between local and global levels on current information on the progress on gender equality worldwide.
 We committed to creating a platform that is both living and growing; that is organic, dynamic and symbiotic with other existing processes.
-This is how the Global South Women’s Forum (GSWF) on Sustainable Development, a forum that links local experiences to global processes, came to be.
-In the past two years IWRAW AP began to mobilise Global South WROs around the 2030 Agenda.
-The first GSWF was held in Cambodia in 2016 and the second in Rwanda earlier this year.
-The Forums brought together women from different parts of the Global South who addressed the conceptualization of sustainable development as a women’s rights issue and strategised to work collectively.
+This is how the Global South Women’s Forum (GSWF) on Sustainable Development, a forum that links local experiences to global processes, came to be: IWRAW AP began to mobilise Global South WROs around the 2030 Agenda.
+The first GSWF was held in Cambodia in 2016, the second in Rwanda in 2017, the third in Jordan in 2018 and the fourth in Malaysia in 2019.
+The Forums brought together women from different parts of the Global South who addressed the conceptualisation of sustainable development as a women’s rights issue and strategised to work collectively.